aspose-ocr/Aspose.OCR-for-Java/README.md

   </a>
 </p>

-Following is short description of contents of repository:
+Following is a short description of the contents of the repository:

 Directory | Description
 ----------|------------